Of all the articles I’ve ever written, this one about my dislike of Capris, written on a whim a few years ago, is my most popular.

 In all of our style-related posts, I try to teach readers how to create the most flattering, proportional look, regardless of your personal style, body type, budget, etc.

-The Capri makes this impossible because of where it cuts at the leg, usually right through the top to the middle of the calf, making the legs look stumpy and cutting the line of the body at its most awkward point.
+The capri makes this impossible because of where the hem cuts at the leg, usually right through the top to the middle of the calf, making the legs look stumpy and cutting the line of the body at its most awkward point.

 It’s hard to make me look short.

-In heels, I’m close to 6′ tall.
+In heels, I’m 6′ tall.
 Yet, these pants diminish my height significantly.

 For my petite ladies, it’s even worse.